-Please note that the generated client APIs are intended for developers, and are subject to change as the upstream API evolves over time (especially pre-1.0 releases).
+Please note that the generated client APIs are intended for developers and are subject to change as the upstream API evolves (especially pre-1.0 releases).
 If you're looking for something a little more user-friendly, please see the Cloudsmith CLI application for something that comes pre-baked.

 Releases for each language (where supported) are uploaded to the Cloudsmith API repository.
 Support currently exists for the following languages:

 If you need a different binding, contact us!

 Each of the supported language bindings has its own directory within the bindings directory, and three standardised scripts are used:

 |build.sh||Sets the swagger-codegen configuration for the language and generates the bindings into 'src'.|

 |test.sh||Runs the test suite for the bindings (minimal) to ensure they are "correct" (able to be compiled).|

 |deploy.sh||Uploads the bindings to Cloudsmith and, if appropriate, the language-specific mainline repository.|